You found our list of virtual onboarding ideas.

-Virtual onboarding ideas are ways to integrate new employees into remote teams.
-For example, ideas include grand entrance announcements and new hire survival kits.
-These activities can meaningfully connect online employees with coworkers and create a warm and welcoming work environment.
+Virtual onboarding ideas are ways to introduce and welcome new employees into remote teams.
+Examples ideas include grand entrance announcements and new hire survival kits.
+These activities can meaningfully connect remote employees with coworkers and create a warm and welcoming work environment.
 This process is also known as “online onboarding” or “remote onboarding.”

 This article includes: